U of T Anti-Black Racism Task Force

 About This Initiative

-Addressing anti-Black racism and creating sustainable change will entail some difficult and brave conversations.
+Addressing anti-Black racism and creating sustainable change will continue to entail some difficult and brave conversations.
 This is important work we must all do together as a University community.
 Moving towards a more inclusive University community that recognizes inclusive excellence is vital to best advancing the research, educational, and civic impact of this University both nationally and globally.

 Task Force Membership